BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 Here we determine the camera matrix, which captures the transformation between real-world 3D coordinates of objects and their corresponding 2D image coordinates.
 For this purpose we use a checkerboard as our object, since it has a simple pattern with good contrast and known dimensions.
 We use the internal corners of the checkerboard to determine the 3D world and 2D image coordinates.

-Since the checkerboard is flat, we can set its z-coordinates to 0, and for every checkerboard image, we can assume the same real-world checkerboard object with the same (x,y,z) coordinates.
+Since the checkerboard is flat, we can set its z-coordinates to 0, and for every checkerboard image, we can assume the same real-world checkerboard object with the same (x, y, z) coordinates.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all checkerboard corners are detected in a test image.

 `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful checkerboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained the following result.
+I applied this distortion correction to a test image using the `cv2.undistort()` function and obtained the following result.

-For a checkerboard image:
+[imageUndistortCheckerboard]: ./output_images/undistort_checkerboard.png "Undistorted checkerboard"
 ![alt text][imageUndistortCheckerboard]

 ### Pipeline (single images)